top of page

 • Should biotech tools be freely available, or should regulation prevent extreme experimentation?

-• Could AI-driven health tools lead to a divide between the wealthy and those who can’t afford personalized longevity treatments?
+• Could AI-driven health tools create an even wider gap between the wealthy and those without access to personalized longevity treatments?

 • Who owns our biological data, and how can we protect it from misuse?

-While this article focuses on biohacking tools, it’s worth noting that high-end longevity clinics and biohacking retreats are incorporating many of these innovations into their programs.
-Six Senses Ibiza offers Rose Bar, an epigenetic wellness retreat, while Krallerhof in Salzburg, Austria has a Regeneration & Longevity Program that integrates high-performance sports science with cellular renewal therapies.
+Luxury wellness resorts are embracing biohacking, incorporating these innovations into curated programs.
+Six Senses Ibiza offers Rose Bar, an epigenetic wellness retreat, while Krallerhof in Austria integrates high-performance sports science with cellular renewal therapies.

-From stem cell therapy to ozone detox treatments, these centers are pushing the boundaries of biohacking—offering a glimpse into what personalized longevity might look like in the future.
+From stem cell therapy to ozone detox treatments, these centers push the boundaries of biohacking—offering a glimpse into the future of personalized longevity.

 AI rendering of a futuristic longevity clinic or wellness center